Fentanyl Rehab Center in Texas

 Origins Texas Accepts Most Health Insurances

-When misused or abused, fentanyl becomes particularly hazardous for several key reasons:
+When misused or abused, fentanyl becomes particularly hazardous for several key reasons, especially when compared to other forms of opioid use:

 Due to its potency, even a small amount of fentanyl can be lethal, especially for those without opioid tolerance.
-Overdose deaths often occur when fentanyl is unknowingly mixed with other drugs.
+Deaths often occur when fentanyl is unknowingly mixed with other drugs.

 Fentanyl’s ability to produce intense euphoria makes it highly addictive.
 The short-lived effects can lead to repeated misuse and dependency.